EDWARD HARRIS 1890–1958

 Date of death unconfirmed, possibly 1958

-Living at Mount Pleasant, Radcliffe on Trent with father, Charles, farm labourer, mother, Sarah, and brothers Herbert and Walter.
+Age 10 living on Mount Pleasant, Radcliffe on Trent with father, Charles 47, farm labourer, mother, Sarah, and brothers Herbert 15, cow boy, and Walter 7.

 Address: Main Road, Radcliffe on Trent